SN postcode area

 The SN postcode area, also known as the Swindon postcode area, is a group of eighteen postcode districts in England, within ten post towns.
-These cover north Wiltshire (including Swindon, Chippenham, Calne, Corsham, Devizes, Malmesbury, Marlborough, Melksham and Pewsey), plus a small part of south-west Oxfordshire (including Faringdon) and a very small part of Gloucestershire.
+These cover north Wiltshire (including Swindon, Chippenham, Calne, Corsham, Devizes, Malmesbury, Marlborough, Melksham and Pewsey), as well as a small part of south-west Oxfordshire (including Faringdon) and a very small part of Gloucestershire.

 Coverage

-The approximate coverage of the postcode districts:
+The approximate coverage of the postcode districts is as follows.